What is CUI? Definition, Examples, and How to Manage It

 Basic requirements

-For those interested in working with the government, specifically the Department of Defense (DoD), DoD Instruction 5200.48 presents a set of basic requirements for CUI in contractor relationships.
+For those interested in working with the government, specifically the Department of Defense (DoD), DoD Instruction 5200.48 presents a set of basic requirements in contractor relationships.

 If your company wants to contract with the DoD, keep the following in mind: